 Description and Biology

-White pines stressed by transplanting, drought, or some other factor can be protected from chestnut brown bark beetles by spraying the trucks with permethrin or one of the other pyrethroid insecticides.
+White pines stressed by transplanting, drought, or some other factor can be protected from chestnut brown bark beetles by spraying the trunks with permethrin or one of the other pyrethroid insecticides.

 - A Identification Tool for Bark Beetles of the Southeastern United States.
 Baker, J.R., J. LaBonte, T. H. Atkinson, and S B. Bambara.
 2009.
 Lucid Key.